hellerve/blog/wip/Variable_Arity_through_Macros.md

 ### Part I: Book-Keeping

-Well, first off let’s take care of the definition part.
-We need somewhere to register our variants in.
-For that, we’re going to use a map.
+Well, first off, let’s take care of the definition part.
+We need somewhere to register our variants.
+For that we’re going to use a map.

 ```
 (defdynamic *defmulti-registry* {})